 Is the Husqvarna 445 a professional saw?

-No, the 445 is classified as a “landowner” or “all-around” saw.
-While it shares many technologies with Husqvarna’s professional XP line, it uses more composite materials and has a slightly different engine architecture designed for versatility rather than daily 8-hour professional use.
+No, it is classified as a landowner saw.
+It shares X-Torq technology with the professional XP line but uses composite materials and a different engine architecture for versatility rather than 8-hour daily use.

 What is the best bar length for the Husqvarna 445?

-While the saw can support up to a 20-inch bar, it performs optimally with an 18-inch bar.
-This provides the best balance between cutting reach and engine strain.
+While it supports up to a 20-inch bar, it performs optimally with an 18-inch bar, providing the best balance between cutting reach and engine strain.

 Does the Husqvarna 445 require special fuel?

 It runs on a standard 50:1 gas-to-oil mix.
-However, for maximum longevity and to prevent carburetor issues, we highly recommend using high-octane, ethanol-free fuel mixed with Husqvarna’s XP+ 2-stroke oil.
+For maximum longevity, use high-octane ethanol-free fuel with Husqvarna XP+ 2-stroke oil.